migbrunluz2/Vineyard-Trellis/README.md

 Release 1.0 of the application allows you to:

 - Browse feeds from a range of Video Categories
-- Watch Vine video posts
+- Watch Trellis video posts
-- Search for Vine Users and Hashtags
+- Search for Trellis Users and Hashtags
 - View video grids for Users and Hashtags
 - Toggle the Auto-Loop option via Settings